St. Hedwig, Texas

-St. Hedwig is a town in Bexar County, Texas, United States.
+St. Hedwig is a rural town in Bexar County, Texas, United States founded by German and Polish emigrants in 1852.
 The population was 2,227 at the 2020 census.
 It is part of the San Antonio Metropolitan Statistical Area.
+It was founded by German and Polish emigrants and named after Saint Hedwig, a prominent Germanic saint in the Catholic Church.

 History

-The town was founded by John Demmer in 1852 when he moved to the area from his native Silesia.
+The town was founded by John Demmer in 1852 when he moved to the area from his native Silesia (modern day Poland).
 In 1856, four more Silesians immigrated to the area and built the site's first Catholic Church, Annunciation (under the Roman Catholic Archdiocese of San Antonio).
 In 1860, a post office named Cottage Hill was opened, but was later renamed St. Hedwig after the patron saint of Silesia.
-By 1868, the community had built a stone church, and in 1897, the town boasted 200 families mainly from Poland and Germany.
+By 1868, the community had built a stone church, and in 1897, the town boasted 200 families, mainly from Poland and Germany.
+To this day, most of the area's residents can trace their ancestry back to Poland and Germany.